Register Online Now through June 9, 2023.

-Join us for Gushinui Sashiko Stitching with Wendy Arbeit.
+Join us for Sashiko Stitching with Wendy Arbeit.

 Sashiko is a distinctive Japanese embroidery style that uses the running stitch alone to form geometric patterns and stylized images.
-In last year’s sashiko class we explored the form that creates geometric designs only that are sewn on counted thread cloth (Hitomezashi).
+In last year’s sashiko class we explored a technique that creates geometric designs that are sewn on counted thread cloth.
 In this class you’ll find out about the geometric patterns that can be sewn onto plain cloth and you’ll sew one with a marine or floral motif that you’ll take home adorning a new tote bag.

 We’ll email you the patterns for three scenes.
 You’ll select your favorite and print it out, saving the others for working on your own.
 In class you’ll stitch the pattern you selected, then sew it onto a tote bag.
 We provide in the color of your choice.